-Mr. Stan Bharti, a director of the Company, is the Executive Chairman of Forbes & Manhattan, Inc., a corporation that provides strategic planning and business development services to the Company.
+Mr. Stan Bharti, a former director of the Company, is the Executive Chairman of Forbes & Manhattan, Inc., a corporation that provides business development services to the Company.
 Forbes & Manhattan, Inc. charges a monthly consulting fee of \$25,000.

-The Company and Troilus Gold Corp. ("Troilus") share common directors and officers, including Mr. Peter Tagliamonte, Mr. Bruce Humphrey, Mr. Denis Arsenault and Mr. Ian Pritchard.
+The Company and Troilus Gold Corp. ("Troilus") previously shared common directors and officers, including Mr. Peter Tagliamonte, Mr. Bruce Humphrey, and Mr. Denis Arsenault.
+The Company and Troilus currently share one common officer, Mr. Ian Pritchard.
 See note 13.